Top 7 HR Best Practices in 2020 to Up Your Game

 The notion of carrying out an annual performance appraisal between managers and employees has been around for a while now.
 However, this once-a-year meeting in itself isn’t enough to encourage real performance improvements.

-This 360-degree performance management focuses on gathering objective and relevant feedback from a selection of an employee’s contacts, including their manager, colleagues, subordinates, and external contacts.
-It’s a useful way of achieving a well-rounded and objective view of performance management from a range of sources.
-It can help an employee address performance concerns in specific areas, as well as be rewarded for excellent performance in others.
+A well-rounded performance management will focus on gathering objective and relevant feedback from a selection of an employee’s contacts, including their manager, colleagues, subordinates, and external contacts.
+It must help an employee address performance concerns in specific areas, as well as be rewarded for excellent performance in others.

 5. Employee feedback mechanisms

 Switched-on organizations recognize that feedback works two ways.
 While providing employees with the right feedback to improve their performance is key, so is allowing staff to give their opinions about the business to drive improvements.
 Staff surveys can be useful to gauge employee morale in general, as well as give individuals an opportunity to confidentially voice problems or concerns.
 Managers should use this feedback to tackle issues about the working environment or management style, with the aim of helping employees feel more valued.